 c. which is publicly available through no fault of the recipient of the Confidential Information or its personnel;

 d. which was rightfully received by a party from a third party without restriction and without breach of any obligation of confidentiality; or

 e. by us if required as part of a bona fide sale of our business (assets or shares, whether in whole or in part) to a third party, provided that we enter into a confidentiality agreement with the third party on terms no less restrictive than this clause 9.

 10.1 Each party warrants that it has full power and authority to enter into, and perform its obligations under, these Terms.

 10.2 To the maximum extent permitted by law:

-a. our warranties are limited to those set out in these Terms, and all other conditions, guarantees or warranties whether expressed or implied by statute or otherwise (including any warranty under Part 3 of the Contract and Commercial Law Act 2017) are expressly excluded; and
+a. our warranties are limited to those set out in these Terms, and all other conditions, guarantees or warranties whether expressed or implied by statute or otherwise (including any warranties of merchantability or fitness for purpose) are expressly excluded; and

 b. we make no representation concerning the quality of the Service and do not promise that the Service will: